marc-despland/tcp_timewait/scenarii/bench_tests.md

 Transfer rate:          275.78 [Kbytes/sec] received
 ```

-As we have 7269 failed requests, we have send to the backend 112 731 requests, that is less than 4*28231.
+As we have 7269 failed requests, we have send to the backend 112 731 requests, which is less than 4*28231.

 ![](nginx-profile-2.png)